red-scorp/ag-panel/README.md

 ### Dependencies

-The code of ag-panel can be compiled with Arduino IDE or PlatformIO (Atom or VS Code).
+The code of ag-panel can be compiled with the Arduino IDE or PlatformIO (Atom or VS Code).
-Following libraries might be required:
+The following libraries might be required:

 - LiquidCrystal
 - LiquidCrystal_I2C